socketsupply/nat-traversal-spec/SPEC.md

   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `easy` OR `MsgConnect.nat` is `Satitc`
     - call .retryPing() and return
   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `Hard`
-    - An interval is started that sends messages until we receive a message from the peer with `MsgConnect.id`.
+    - Use this `.createInterval()` to send messages until we receive a message from the peer with `MsgConnect.id`.
       - IF 1000 `MsgPing` messages have been sent
-        - return and clear the timer (50% of the time 250 messages should be enough)
+        - return and clear the interval (50% of the time 250 messages should be enough)
     - IF the targeted peer has an updated `PongState`, we have connected
-      - return and clear the timer
+      - return and clear the inverval
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Easy`
     - send 256 `MsgPing` with `MsgConnect`
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Hard`
+    - call this `.localNetworkConennect()` method to attempt to connect via bluetooth, then mdns, etc.

 ### Receive `MsgTest`